aminnayebi/XAI-Methods-Comparison/README.md

 # XAI-Methods-Comparison
-Comparison of different XAI methods for a tabular and time series data sets
+Comparison of different XAI methods for tabular and time series data sets